Back-to-back inclusive dijets in DIS at small $x$: Gluon Weizs\"acker-Williams distribution at NLO: Review of computation in of inclusive back-to-back dijet cross-section

 \subsection{Back-to-back limit at NLO: Sudakov suppression and kinematically constrained small $x$ evolution}

-The NLO inclusive di-jet cross-section at NLO in general kinematics was first computed in the CGC EFT in \cite{Caucal:2021ent}.
-All the Feynman diagrams that contribute at this order are shown in Fig.~\ref{fig:NLO-di-jet-all-diagrams}
+The NLO inclusive dijet cross-section at NLO in general kinematics was first computed in the CGC EFT in \cite{Caucal:2021ent}.
+All the Feynman diagrams that contribute at this order are shown in Fig.~\ref{fig:NLO-dijet-all-diagrams}

 At NLO, there is an additional CGC vertex (represented by the bullet symbol) associated with the coherent multiple scattering scattering of the radiated gluon off the shockwave~\cite{McLerran:1994vd,Ayala:1995hx,Belitsky:2002sm,Roy:2018jxq}.
 In order to obtain an infrared and collinear finite result, one has to introduce jets.
 The jet definitions that we consider throughout this paper are generalized $k_t$ algorithms, which all give the same NLO impact factor up to powers of $R^2$ corrections, with $R$ the jet radius~\cite{Salam:2010nqg}.